Skip to content

 What nozzles are compatible with the TRIAC AT?

-Roof membrane welding (TPO, PVC) Digitally controlled heat ensures seam integrity in variable wind and temperature conditions Roofers, Waterproofers
+Roof membrane welding (TPO, PVC) Digitally controlled heat ensures seam integrity in variable wind and temperature conditions.
+Roofers, Waterproofers

-Vinyl flooring edge detail welding Compact nozzle and ergonomic grip allow access to corners and confined spaces Flooring Installers
+Vinyl flooring edge detail welding Compact nozzle and ergonomic grip allow access to corners and confined spaces.
+Flooring Installers

 Applying Leister TRIAC AT Heat Gun: Enhanced Protocols & Best Practices